About the Youth Outreach Chess Program

 The Mechanics’ Institute chess club has been serving Bay Area chess players since 1854.
 The chess rooms in downtown San Francisco host many tournaments, youth chess camps, women’s classes, and beginner classes.
 Participants' ages range from 4 years old to 96.

 In March 2012 we hired an outreach director, chess grandmaster Nick de Firmian, to expand our program of free chess instruction to kids in schools.
-This public service is currently provided to sixteen San Francisco schools/community centers, and we plan to expand to four more Bay Area schools by the end of 2013.
+This public service is currently provided to twenty San Francisco schools.

 The main focus is on inner-city youth: the target group that has been shown to significantly benefit from chess classes.
 The educational value of this fun way for kids to develop critical thinking and problem-solving skills has been confirmed by many studies in the U.S.